iXit/Mesa-3D/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_THREAD_SAFE``: Whether the driver is thread-safe.
 It is allowed to use at the same time several pipe_contexts in different threads, or a pipe_screen in a different thread than one of its pipe_context.
+* ``PIPE_CAP_BUFFER_TRANSFER_EXTERNAL_CONTEXT``: Whether
+  PIPE_RESOURCE_FLAG_TRANSFER_EXTERNAL_CONTEXT is supported for buffers.
+  When the flag is set, the resource may be mapped/unmapped in a different context than the context using it.
+Like for other resources, resources with this flag must be unmapped before any draw call, except with combination of persistent/coherent where the resource may be mapped on one context, and used for a draw call in another.
+No flush is required after unmapping the resource to make all contexts see the change.
+If a memory_barrier call is needed, it may be done from either context.
+Previous rendering using the resource must be flushed if a transfer_map with a different context is expected to wait for them.

 .. _pipe_capf: